elisagomezcambronero/ETL_project/README.md

 ## Cleaning
 ----
+The data will be cleaned and manipulated to reveal interesting conclusions about the world of music in recent years.

 In the jupyter notebook: notebook/Spotify Cleaning you will find the cleaning process
  -   **"Spotify Top 200 Charts (2020-2021)"** shape is (1556, 22) and has the following columns: 'Highest Charting Position', 'Number of Times Charted', 'Week of Highest Charting', 'Song Name', 'Streams', 'Artist',